marcc-hpc/tutorials/pages/shortcourse/shortcourse_modules.md

 We use an environment system called [Lmod](https://lmod.readthedocs.io/en/latest/) to serve software to all users.
 Advanced users who wish to install and compile their own software are free to do so as long as they do not require root access.
 All users are free to use the software modules.

+{% include important.html content='Extra documentation and guides can be found at <code><a href="https://marcc-hpc.github.io/esc/">marcc-hpc.github.io/esc</a></code>.
+We now offer a <a href="https://marcc-hpc.github.io/esc/common/software-modules#new">new set of software modules</a> with extra applications and features.' %}

 ## Software modules

 When you log on to *Blue Crab*, you will already have access to several default modules.